UnseenWizzard/unseenwizzard.github.io/about.md

 #### <i class="fas fa-globe-europe"></i> Aside from Software

-I like to spend my spare time reading, hiking with [my dog](assets/turron.jpg), eating and occasionally managing to cook good food, riding motorcycles and driving old cars and occasionally writing or speaking about things I care about.
+I like to spend my spare time reading, hiking, eating and occasionally managing to cook good food, riding motorcycles and driving old cars and occasionally writing or speaking about things I care about.

 #### <i class="fas fa-people-group"></i> Supporting People as a Lead and a Developer